automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Gojirasaurus.md

 # Gojirasaurus
-## Description: This early predator was named after Godzilla.
+## This early predator was named after Godzilla.